heinhtetPS/JSKingdom/README.md

 - You can select HTML element types such as spans or divs by simply providing a string argument to the king's symbol $k("string_argument").
 - You can also select particular classNames or IDs by providing those as arguments.
+- Also grants the ability to summon content from across the web with Ajax requests ($k.ajax(options)

 ## How it Works